deepinv/deepinv/docs/source/deepinv.physics.rst

 .. note::

-    If the operator is linear, it is recommended to verify that the transpose well defined using :meth:`deepinv.physics.LinearPhysics.adjointness_test()`,
+    If the operator is linear, it is recommended to verify that the transpose is well defined using :meth:`deepinv.physics.LinearPhysics.adjointness_test()`,
     and that it has a unit norm using :meth:`deepinv.physics.LinearPhysics.compute_norm()`